lokesh-venkata-sai/swe645_a2/README.md

 - Required fields for personal and contact information.
 - Checkboxes for campus preferences.
 - Radio buttons for university interest sources.
-- A dropdown for likelihood of recommending the school.
+- A dropdown for the likelihood of recommending the school.
 - A raffle entry field for a chance to win a free movie ticket.
 - A section for additional comments.